shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks/batch-deliveries.md

 ## Enabling Batch Delivery

-You can choose to configure your webhook so that it will make requests with a batched payload format.
+You can choose to configure your webhook so that it will make requests with a batched payload format, by selecting the "Deliver in Batched Format" option.
-At the time the request is formed, it will batch up to 50 pending deliveries into its payload.
+If enabled, at the time each request is formed, it will batch up to 50 pending deliveries into its payload.

 This can help with managing the processing of large bursts of deliveries as a result of many SG events being generated in a short amount of time.